 We knew that to really feel like we had one of the best content marketing agencies in the market, we had to be able to drive serious traffic to articles ourselves, not just post on the client’s social media accounts a few times.

-2. Manual Link Building (Long Term Traffic).
+2. Link Building (Long Term Traffic).
 When certain pieces start ranking for keywords, we strategically deploy link building to boost them to page 1 or the top of page 1 in Google.
-This is white hat, manual link building.
+We do this via guest posting and editorial links.

 The combination of paid ads to give a short term boost in traffic, followed by long term sustainable organic traffic helps grow traffic over time.